markusait/ltblockchat/README.md

 1. install dependencies

-`npm i lotion`
+`npm install`

-2. switch to branch "node1" on machine A
+2. switch to branch "master" on machine A

-3. switch to branch "node2" on machine B
+3. switch to branch "raysnode" on machine B

 4. put the ips of each node in config.js

 5. run node chat-node.js on both machines